 - Unlike most cuckoos the the young koels do not evict the eggs or kill the host chicks. - Cuckoos are named after the onomatopoeic sound which they produce: 'cuck-oo, cuck-oo'.
-Even though the whole family is named by this unique sound, only one cuckoo species (The Common cuckoo) is able to produce this sound. - One local resident couple call this "the orgasm bird".
+Even though the whole family is named by this unique sound, only one cuckoo species (The Common cuckoo) is able to produce this sound.

 - The good news is that these calls only continue for around a month or two.
 Each species returns on more on less the same date every year and to the same location. - So, the bad news? if you’ve got one this year, you’re likely to have one next year, and the year after.

 Here he is, mid call.
 They have a brilliant red inside to their beak, if you can get close enough to look.